SPANDigital/presidium/content/_reference/05-markdown/01-bullets-numbering.md

 # Numbering

-Use a numbered list when describing steps in a process.
-You can number the list yourself, or allow Presidium to do numbering automatically:
+Use a numbered list for steps that should be done in order.
+You can number the list yourself or have Presidium do the numbering automatically:

 1. One
 1. Two